dotnet/runtime/docs/installer/design-docs/native-hosting.md

 ``` C
 int hostfxr_run_app(const hostfxr_handle host_context_handle);
 ```
-Runs the application specified by the `hostfxr_initialize_for_app`.
+Runs the application specified by the `hostfxr_initialize_for_dotnet_command_line`.
 It is illegal to try to use this function when the host context was initialized through any other way.
 * `host_context_handle` - handle to the initialized host context.

 The function will return only once the managed application exits.